xiaoqian19940510/text-classification-surveys/README.md

 ### Others 其他
 There are some datasets for other applications, such as Geonames toponyms, Twitter posts,and so on.

 还有一些用于其他应用程序的数据集，比如Geonames toponyms、Twitter帖子等等。

+##  Evaluation Metrics 评价指标

+In terms of evaluating text classification models, accuracy and F1 score are the most used to assessthe text classification methods.
+Later, with the increasing difficulty of classification tasks or theexistence of some particular tasks, the evaluation metrics are improved.
+For example, evaluationmetrics such as P@K and Micro-F1 are used to evaluate multi-label text classification performance,and MRR is usually used to estimate the performance of QA tasks.

+### Single-label metrics 单标签评价指标
+Single-label text classification divides the text into one of the most likelycategories applied in NLP tasks such as QA, SA, and dialogue systems [9].
+For single-label textclassification, one text belongs to just one catalog, making it possible not to consider the relationsamong labels.
+Here we introduce some evaluation metrics used for single-label text classificationtasks.

+单标签文本分类将文本分成一个最可能应用于NLP任务的类别，如QA、SA和对话系统。对于单标签文本分类，一个文本只属于一个目录，使得不考虑标签之间的关系成为可能。在这里，我们介绍一些评价指标用于单标签文本分类任务。

+Accuracy and Error Rate.
+Accuracy and Error Rate are the fundamental metrics for a text classi-fication model.
+The Accuracy and Error Rate are respectively defined as

+Precision, Recall and F1.These are vital metrics utilized for unbalanced test sets regardless ofthe standard type and error rate.
+For example, most of the test samples have a class label.
+F1 is theharmonic average of Precision and Recall.
+Accuracy, Recall, and F1 as defined

+The desired results will be obtained when the accuracy, F1 and recall value reach 1.
+On the contrary,when the values become 0, the worst result is obtained.
+For the multi-class classification problem,the precision and recall value of each class can be calculated separately, and then the performanceof the individual and whole can be analyzed.

+Exact Match (EM).The EM is a metric for QA tasks measuring the prediction that matches all theground-truth answers precisely.
+It is the primary metric utilized on the SQuAD dataset.

+Mean Reciprocal Rank (MRR).The MRR is usually applied for assessing the performanceof ranking algorithms on QA and Information Retrieval (IR) tasks.

+Hamming-loss (HL).The HL assesses the score of misclassified instance-label pairs wherea related label is omitted or an unrelated is predicted.

+### Multi-label metrics 多标签评价指标
+Compared with single-label text classification, multi-label text classifica-tion divides the text into multiple category labels, and the number of category labels is variable.
+These metrics are designed for single label text classification, which are not suitable for multi-label tasks.
+Thus, there are some metrics designed for multi-label text classification.

+Micro−F1.
+The Micro−F1 is a measure that considers the overall accuracy and recall of alllabels.
+The Micro−F1is defined as

+Macro−F1.
+The Macro−F1 calculates the average F1 of all labels.
+Unlike Micro−F1, which setseven weight to every example, Macro−F1 sets the same weight to all labels in the average process.
+Formally, Macro−F1is defined as

+In addition to the above evaluation metrics, there are some rank-based evaluation metrics forextreme multi-label classification tasks, including P@K and NDCG@K.

+Precision at Top K (P@K).The P@K is the precision at the top k.
+ForP@K, each text has a set of L ground truth labels Lt={l0,l1,l2...,lL−1}, in order of decreasing probability Pt=p0,p1,p2...,pQ−1.The precision at k is

+Normalized Discounted Cummulated Gains (NDCG@K).The NDCG at k is

 ## Tools and Repos